dfinnis/Lem_in/README.md

 ### Generator

-42 provides this handy map generator.
+42 provides this handy map generator, you'll find it in the root of this repo.

 <img src="https://github.com/dfinnis/Lem_in/blob/master/img/generator.png" width="90%">